YahooArchive/zeus/source/concepts.rst

 As such, we declare the keys available from a given configuration along with its base value to use if it isn't set for a particular request context.

-All keys must be assigned a type and default value.
-To define the default value a key will be defined in the "master" context.
+All keys must be assigned a type and default value and must exist in the "master" context.
 Here is an example:

 .. code-block:: yaml